Oak Ridge Science Semester Program

 Program Comprehensive Fee:

-For all students, the Comprehensive Program fee for Fall 2014 was $19,700.
-This fee represents the educational costs (i.e. tuition) of the program, and does not include any other additional expenses, such as housing, meals, supplies, etc. and is subject to change for Fall 2014 to reflect cost increases.
+For all students, the Comprehensive Program fee for Fall 2016 was $20,900.
+This fee represents the educational costs (i.e. tuition) of the program, and does not include any other additional expenses, such as housing, meals, supplies, etc. is subject to change for Fall 2017.

 Students from GLCA colleges: